 Graduate School Application Fund

 For our Urban Studies and Environmental Studies majors who are applying to graduate programs, we have a small fund to help defray the expense of application fees and test preparation classes (e.g. GRE, LSAT).
-Please contact the Acting Department Chair, Professor Martin Hanlon, at Martin.Hanlon@qc.cuny.edu for details on qualifications and how to apply.
+Please contact the Acting Department Chair, Melissa Checker, at Melissa.Checker@qc.cuny.edu for details on qualifications and how to apply.

 Each May, we select graduating students for each of our named awards that recognize excellence in academic achievement, community leadership, and engaged research.

 Urban and Environmental Studies Majors who are among the first generation in their family to attend a four-year college in the United States are eligible for this award.
 Students wishing to apply for this award must fill out an application that includes two essays.
 Please check our News and Events page for Application Announcements and Deadlines!